AmitKumarDas/Decisions/blogs/errors_and_interfaces.md

-This is an extract from go standard library.
+This is a go snippet code extracted from [link](http://redhat-crypto.gitlab.io/defensive-coding-guide/#chap-Defensive_Coding-Go).
 Let us try to understand this snippet:

 ```go
 type Processor interface {